-We continue to add books to this section on a regular basis.
-If there is a particular book you would like to see included, let us know at email@example.com.
+We continue to add books to this section on an irregular basis.
+If there is a particular book you would like to see included, let us know at firstname.lastname@example.org.

 Watching the Leaves Dance